jamead/rfsocdfe-fw/README.md

-## ZuBPM Hardware Platform
+## rfSOC DFE  Hardware Platform

-This is a custom designed hardware platform for the next gen rfBPM electroncs from the NSLS2 Diagnostics Group Using the Xilinx UltraScale+ technology.
+This is a custom designed hardware platform using the Xilinx rfSOC chip for various applications from the NSLS2 Diagnostics Group.

 Uses the DESY FWK FPGA Firmware Framework https://fpgafw.pages.desy.de/docs-pub/fwk/index.html